|Cancer Defeated Newsletter

 Vegetables and fruits supply you with numerous vitamins, minerals and antioxidants, as well as fiber.
 Natural carbs like those produced by green plants through photosynthesis provide you with sugars your cells burn for energy.

-Your mitochondria function as the powerhouses of your cells, producing the energy required for life.
+Your mitochondria functions as the powerhouses of your cells, producing the energy required for life.
 The mitochondrion is actually a package of enzymes responsible for the slow and orderly burning of food with oxygen.

 Cells with high energy requirements — like your heart and liver cells — have abundant mitochondria.
 One microscopic liver cell can contain more than 2,000 mitochondrial powerhouses.